pimterry/notes/README.md

 Opens a given note in your `$EDITOR`.
 Name can be an absolute path, or a relative path in your notes (.md suffix optional).
 Shorthand alias also available with `notes o`.

-If not file-suffix is given in `note-name`, the notes will attempt to open `note-name.md` (or whatever your default suffix is set to).
+If no file-suffix is given in `note-name`, the notes will attempt to open `note-name.md` (or whatever your default suffix is set to).
 However, if the note-name is given an suffix, the default suffix will not be appended (e.g. `notes open note-name.txt` will open `note-name.txt`; not `note-name.md` or `note-name.txt.md`).

 ### `notes mv <note-name> <destination>|<directory>`